CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-02.md

 1. Save both the `UserController.cs` and `Index.cshtml` files after making the necessary changes.

-1. Run the application by click on Terminal and by the command **dotnet run**.
+1. Run the application by clicking on Terminal and by the command **dotnet run**.
 This action starts the application on localhost in a web browser.

    ![](../../media/runsearch.png)